-This course is an intermediate level digital photography course intended for students who are serious amateur photographers or who intend to pursue a career involving digital photography.
-The course will continue and expand on photography history, theory and aesthetics more than the introductory level ART 107D.
+This course is an intermediate-level digital photography course intended for students who have successfully completed ART 107D and are competent in camera usage and exposure controls.
+The course is designed to give you a critical understanding of both the technical and aesthetic nature of digital photography beyond the basics.
+The technical emphasis will be on acquiring the necessary skills needed to deliver an "end-product," namely an expressive, fine quality print and a body of work depicting the realization of an idea, an emotion, or a subject.
 It will further develop composition skills as well as emphasize current trends in advanced, professional level digital photography techniques.
 Students will be taught how to develop a visual portfolio and series of related photographs, not just single images, in various photographic genres.
-It will provide a foundation for digital photography for students who wish to pursue it or related fields such as art, multimedia and television production.
+It will provide a foundation for students who wish to pursue photography as a career or related fields such as art, multimedia, and/or television production.